-You sit are seated at one of two dozen or so well-spaced crisply linened tables set with polished flatware.
-Service is polished and professional, provided by a staff that has eschewed the standard mourner’s suits for spiffy black shirts.
+You sit at one of two dozen or so well-spaced crisply linened tables set with polished flatware.
+Service, too, is polished, provided by a staff that has eschewed the standard mourner’s suits for spiffy black shirts.
 The whiny strains of the sitar you have come to expect are supplanted by soft jazz.

 Junoon 27 W 24th Street, 212 490-2100.
 Lunch and dinner are served daily.